Despite Fatal Summer Camp Zip Line Accident, State Report Does Not Recommend Regulation

 We have previously discussed how much of the regulation regarding the health and safety that people assume exists is largely illusory.
 For instance, while most people would assume that the rides at fairs, theme parks, and carnivals are highly regulated and subject to strict safety standards the reality is that no national standard for ride and activity safety exists.
 Rather, a patchwork of state laws results in wildly uneven safety standards among states and facilities.
 While some states have moderate regulations in place, most provide little to no oversight of potentially hazardous or deadly recreational activities.
+Our camp accident lawyers discuss a tragic zip line accident.

 This information holds true for regulation of zip lines in most states regardless of whether the line is located at a summer camp, fitness facility, fair, carnival, or major theme park.
 Unfortunately, this news often comes as a surprise to participants and the parents of minors who decide to engage in these activities.
 This holds true in North Carolina regarding the regulation of the state’s more than 100 commercial zip lines.
 While many expected lawmakers to take steps toward setting forth safety standards for these types of attractions, it appears that this hope may have been misplaced.